Makeup can have an amazing impact on your appearance – IF you apply it correctly.

 When it comes to makeup, technique matters.
 Some common examples of poor makeup application technique include:

-- Applying clumpy mascara
+- Clumpy mascara

 4. Not Selecting The Right Makeup Shades